edzillion/xwiki-backup-s3/README.md

 That's it!
 This will create and run a container named 'xwiki-backup-s3' which will backup your files and db to s3 every day.

 ### Advanced Configuration
-xwiki-backup has a number of options which can be configured as you need.
+xwiki-backup-s3 has a number of options which can be configured as you need.

 | Environment Variable  | Default       | Meaning           |
 | --------------------- | ------------- | ----------------- |